 Social media is also used as an infection vector, as shown in the tweet in Figure 7.
 Interestingly, the Twitter account behind it seems to be legitimate, although possibly compromised.

-Due to search engine optimization (SEO), simply searching for the right keywords might result in the inclusion of these websites in search results.
+Due to search engine optimisation (SEO), simply searching for the right keywords might result in the inclusion of these websites in search results.

 The dropper is usually created using the Nullsoft Scriptable Install System (NSIS) installer (although in the past we have seen variants created with Inno Setup), a powerful tool for creating scriptable program installers.
 The dropper (NSIS installer) file contains just one randomly named encrypted binary file.

 The NSIS installer script then calls Microsoft CryptoAPIs to decrypt the binary file, which then becomes a 7-Zip archive that will extract the files.
 Figure 10 shows a string (tno7wul0zusmglmdl) used for deriving the decryption key on line 578.

 This string is then hashed with MD5 algorithm (see constant 0x00008003).

 The dwFlags parameter (see value 0x280011) tells us the length of the key modulus in bits, which is set with the upper 16 bits (0x28 / 8 = 40 / 8 = 5 bytes ).
 Lower 16 bits are flags CRYPT_EXPORTABLE and CRYPT_NO_SALT.

 Therefore, the first five bytes of the MD5 of the string for key derivation is the RC4 key used to decrypt the 7-Zip archive.